Charingchen/CarND-Behavior-Cloning/writeup_report.md

 #### 1. Solution Design Approach
 First I used original un-changed PilotNet architecture as shown below. ![alt text][image1]

 I used Keras cropping 2D layers to crop out only the road image before feeding into the Convolution layers.
-The sky and hood of the car are not going to useful to determine the steering angle, therefore removed from the trainning data.
+The sky and hood of the car are not going to useful to determine the steering angle, therefore I removed those from the trainning data.
 Then, I applied a Lambda layer to normalize the image by dividing all channels to 255 and minus 0.5 to center around 0.

-In term of activation function, I found a paper talking about [exponential linear unit (ELU)](http://image-net.org/challenges/posters/JKU_EN_RGB_Schwarz_poster.pdf).
+In term of the activation function, I found a paper talking about [exponential linear unit (ELU)](http://image-net.org/challenges/posters/JKU_EN_RGB_Schwarz_poster.pdf).
 Instead of using RELus, this ELU would avoid a vanishing gradient via the identity for positive values.
 So I decided to use this instead of RELUS.

 However, when I run this model and test in the simulator, the car would steer hard right and drove off the road with a determination.
 No correction behavior at all.